Definition of NDR - Network Detection and Response

 NDR is a type of network security solution that monitors and analyzes all network traffic, including north/south and east/west traffic using strategically placed sensors.
 When suspicious traffic patterns are detected, NDR responds automatically to the threat or sends alerts to security operators for further investigation.
 Threat correlation is a key feature of NDR and provides security teams with the context to simplify forensic investigation, threat hunting, and risk remediation.
 Gartner Inc. defines network detection and response (NDR) as using “non-signature-based techniques (for example, machine learning or other analytical techniques) to detect suspicious traffic on enterprise networks.
 NDR tools continuously analyze raw traffic and/or flow records to build models that reflect normal network behavior.”

-Why Network Detection and Response?
+Why Choose Network Detection and Response (NDR)?

 When setting out to enhance your network security capabilities, you must remember that no individual security solution offers 100% protection.
 This must be a collaborative effort between multiple security solutions and qualified security personnel.
 Recognized as one of the pillars of the Gartner SOC Visibility Triad, network detection and response is fast becoming a must-have component in a security operation center (SOC) to help security teams detect the most advanced threats.